At A Woman's Place, we're committed to putting our money where our mouth is.

 Learn more about Christina Finello at finelloforcongress.com.

-Congresswoman Kendra Horn represents Oklahoma's 5th Congressional District in the U.S. House of Representatives.
+Kendra Horn represented Oklahoma's 5th Congressional District in the U.S. House of Representatives.
 Prior to serving in the House, Congresswoman Horn worked in the aerospace industry and ran two nonprofits focused on developing leadership skills and encouraging women to run for public office.

-We are so proud to support Kendra Horn in her commitment to continue serving her constituents Oklahoma's 5th Congressional District.
+We are so proud to have supported Kendra Horn in her commitment to continue serving her constituents Oklahoma's 5th Congressional District.

 Learn more about Kendra Horn at kendrahorn.com.

-Gina Ortiz Jones is running to flip Texas' 23rd Congressional District.
+Gina Ortiz Jones successfully flipped Texas' 23rd Congressional District.
 Raised in San Antonio by a hard-working immigrant, single mother from the Philippines, from the time she was a young girl, Ortiz Jones knew she wanted to serve and give back.
 After graduating from Boston University with a BA and MA in Economics, and a BA in East Asian Studies, Ortiz Jones entered the U.S. Air Force as an intelligence officer, where she served 12 years of active duty service.

 Her career in national security, intelligence, and defense continued in the years that followed, including the role of Senior Advisor for Trade Enforcement, a position President Obama created by Executive Order in 2012.
 She would later be invited to serve as a Director for Investment at the Office of the U.S. Trade Representative where she led the portfolio that reviewed foreign investments to ensure they did not pose national security risks.

-We are so proud to support Gina Ortiz Jones in her commitment to move Texas' 23rd Congressional District forward, and celebrate her new role as Secretary of the Air Force under President Biden.
+We are so proud to have supported Gina Ortiz Jones in her commitment to move Texas' 23rd Congressional District forward, and celebrate her new role as Secretary of the Air Force under President Biden.

 Learn more about Gina Ortiz Jones at ginaortizjones.com.